 Susan Pascale is the music director and founder of Pascale Music Institute (PMI).

-She has codified her system into two books, supported by an instructional DVD, which people around the world are now using.
+She has codified her system into two books, supported by an instructional DVD, which are distributed around the world.
+(The Pascale Method for Beginning Violin and The Ultimate Practice Organizer-Practicing is for the Birds)

 At the PMI’s Los Angeles campus, students learn to play stringed instruments and piano at a high level.
 Piano is a prerequisite for youngsters who want to learn a stringed instrument.
-There are private and group classes, summer courses, practice bootcamps, and three orchestras.
-Children as young as 3 ½ can enroll in KinderPiano® class, and must be at least 4 ½ for KinderViolin® class.
+Children as young as 3 ½ can enroll in KinderPiano® lessons and must be at least 4 ½ for KinderViolin® lessons.

 Orchestra is at the heart of PMI, driven by Pascale’s passion for creating high-level programs for young students.
 The Los Angeles Children’s Chamber Orchestra, the Los Angeles Children’s Chamber Orchestra, and numerous chamber groups have been recognized with many awards at regional and national competitions, including Carnegie Hall.